santismo/VialChef/README.md

 # How to set up:
 - Download the component.zip and unzip it, move VialChef.component to your plugin components folder. (currently only tested on Mac)
+- Or, desktop app available, download "VialChef_macOS.zip", unzip it, store wherever you like, probably in your applications folder.

+# Disclaimer
+This is vibecoded, sorry!
+But enjoy if you like.